Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Introduction

 \section{Introduction}

 Parallel-in-time architectures, such as Transformers and Structured State-Space Models (SSMs), have allowed language models to scale to billions of parameters~\cite{vaswani2017attention,gu2023mamba}.
-However, theory and practice agree that these models do not generalise to longer sequences on state-tracking problems, a task that classical recurrent neural networks (RNNs) handle with ease \cite{merrill2023parallelismtradeofflimitationslogprecision,merrill2024illusion,liu2023transformerslearnshortcutsautomata}.
-Reframing SSMs as Linear Neural Controlled Differential Equations (LNCDEs), it becomes clear that using a diagonal state-transition matrix severely restricts expressivity \cite{cirone2024theoretical}.
+However, theory and practice agree that these models do not generalise to longer sequences on state-tracking problems, a task that classical Recurrent Neural Networks (RNNs) handle with ease \cite{merrill2023parallelismtradeofflimitationslogprecision,merrill2024illusion,liu2023transformerslearnshortcutsautomata}.
+Linear Neural Controlled Differential Equations (LNCDEs) are a continuous-time sequence model where the state-transition matrix, or vector field, depends linearly on the input path.
+This allows for the multiplicative interactions between the hidden state and the input path necessary for gating.
+Reframing SSMs as LNCDEs, it becomes clear that using a diagonal state-transition matrix severely restricts expressivity~\cite{cirone2024theoretical}.
 Replacing it with a dense matrix restores maximal expressivity and the ability to state-track, but increases the number of parameters and computational cost from $\mathcal{O}(d_h^{2})$ to $\mathcal{O}(d_h^{3})$, where $d_h$ is the hidden dimension \cite{merrill2024illusion,cirone2024theoretical}.

 Structured alternatives seek the best of both worlds.
 Block-diagonal Linear RNNs (LRNNs) \cite{fan-etal-2024-advancing} and the Diagonal-Plus-Low-Rank (DPLR) structure of DeltaNet \cite{schlag2021linear,yang2025gateddeltanetworksimproving,siems2025deltaproductimprovingstatetrackinglinear} reduce computational cost while preserving some expressivity, with the latter recently shown to be maximally expressive~\cite{movahedi2025fixedpointrnnsdiagonaldense}.
-We generalise and extend these ideas with Structured Linear Controlled Differential Equations (SLiCEs), a general framework for structured, input-dependent state-transition matrices.
+We generalise and extend these ideas with Structured Linear Controlled Differential Equations (SLiCEs), a unifying framework for structured, input-dependent state-transition matrices.
+SLiCEs replace the dense state-transition matrix of an LNCDE with an efficient structured variant, such as block‑diagonal, sparse, Walsh–Hadamard or DPLR, which maintain the maximal expressivity of dense matrices whilst reducing both the parameter count and computational cost.